 So you can’t just say your pain has gotten worse and try and reopen your claim.

 If your doctor has recommended diagnostic testing in order to determine if there is an objective change in the condition, the carrier can be responsible for that as well.
-Any questions about a Petition to Reopen an Arizona workers’ compensation claim can be directed to the Attorneys at Snow, Carpio, and Weekley.
+Any questions about a Petition to Reopen an Arizona workers’ compensation claim can be directed to the compensation Attorneys at Snow, Carpio, and Weekley.

 Chad Snow, X. Alex Carpio, and Brian Weekley are attorneys with offices in Phoenix and Tucson.
 They have represented thousands of injured workers before the Industrial Commission of Arizona.
 They can be reached at (602) 532-0700, (520) 647-9000.